snok/drf-openapi-tester/CONTRIBUTING.rst

 Nice to know
 ------------
 - To build docs locally, simply cd into ``/docs`` and run ``make html``.
 You can then navigate to ``file:///<your path>/django-swagger-tester/docs/build/html/index.html`` to browse them.
+- Static files are gitignored, so to generate static assets locally, you should run ``manage.py collectstatic``.